acidgenomics/koopa/README.md

 "${koopa_dir}/install" --shared
 ```

-This will add a configuration file at `/etc/profile.d/koopa.sh`.
+This will add a shared profile configuration file at `/etc/profile.d/koopa.sh`.

 ### Check installation